AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 The homework is in the git repository in the ``/homework`` directory.
 A README file in that directory explains the instructions: just take each notebook as a starting point and try to solve the exercise inside of it.
-The deadline to return is (to be decided) at 12:00.
-To return, send either: 1) a tar.gz/zip file attached to email to Janne, 2) a tar.gz/zip file in your ``$WRKDIR`` and email us a link to that, or a link to the repo at ``version.aalto.fi`` (make sure to share it with us first).
+The deadline to return is 31.10 (last day of October) at 12:00.
+To return, create a repository at ``version.aalto.fi`` and send Janne a link to a commit in the repo (make sure to share it with Janne first!).
+If you don't have an Aalto account, you can send a ``.tar.gz`` or ``.zip`` archive to Janne as attachment via email, or create a repo e.g. on ``gitlab.com`` (make sure to make it private, and share it with Janne only!).